• Skip to primary navigation

 I’ll be honest.
 When I first tested this Ham and Egg Cups recipe, I thought for sure it’d be a flop.
 I mean…just 3 ingredients?
 That’s gonna be boring.
 And, would they freeze for later?
 Ah, heck nah.

-Well, slap me silly and call me Sally, I was wrong.
-I repent of my arrogant, foodie ways.
+Well, I was dead wrong.
 Ham and Egg Cups proved to be a true winner around our Thriving Home team’s homes.
-Whitney Reist, our food photographer, said her husband loved them.
-Context is important here: Whitney is a trained chef, so her husband is used to really good food.
+Whitney Reist, our food photographer (and trained chef), said her husband loved them.

 With that being said, I hereby introduce you to one of our favorite 3-ingredient recipes ever…Baked Ham and Egg Cups.